luckasdc/igmpv2/README.md

 All the checksums of in- and outgoing IGMP packets will be checked, as well as the the checksums of the IP headers (as a seperate click element)

+### Fixed in V2 (Zit 2)
+- Packets weren't forwarded to client elements itself (arpq missing)
+- Packets were sent to wrong MAC address
+- IGMPGroupMembers (clients) didn't internally check if they are subscribed to a resource when they got a packet from it. (filter)
+- The TOS-byte is added to the packet header
+- Extra tests and scenarios were added

 ### Basic Usage
 Clients can join/leave multicasts group by calling the following handlers: ``write clientXX/igmp.join [multicast IP]`` and ``write clientXX/igmp.leave [multicast IP]``.
 These lines can be executed in the telnet panel